PerrySong/LearnNetwork/README.md

 Remember message (to stop flood) using source and sequence number So next message (with higher sequence number) will go through To make flooding reliable, use Automatic Repeat Request (ARQ)

+# Every in assignment3 is in exam

+# Link stack rendering

+# How to compute shortest paths in a distributed network

+# Link-State Routing

+One of two approaches to routing
+Widely used in practice

+# Link-State Algorithm

+# Topology Dissemination

+Each node floods link state packet (LSP) that describes their portion of the topology.

+# Route Computation

+Each node has full topology

+# Forwarding Table

+Source Tree for E (from Dijkstra) E's Forwarding Table

+# Hanling Changes

+On changes, flood updated LSPs, and re-compute routes (E.g., nodes adjacent to failed link or node initiate)

+# Handling Changes

+Link failure: Both nodes notice, send updates LSPs.
+Link is removed from topology.
+Node failure: All neighbors notice a link has failed.
+Failed node can't update its own LSP.
+But it is OK: all links to node removed.

+How neighbor figure out a node is down?

+# Link-State Complication

+Things that can go wrong:
+1. Seq. number reaches max, or is corrupted
+2. Node crashes and loses seq. number
+3. Network partitions the heals

+Strategy
+Include age on LSPs and forget old information that is not refreshed

+Much of the complexity is due to handling corner cases

+# DV/LS Comparison

+Distance Vector
+Link State

+# IS-IS and OSPF Protocols

+Widely used in large enterprise and ISP networks.

+# Compromised Router

+Direct tracffic yo a 3rd party
+Man in the middle attack
+Packet Alteration
+Hijack traffic
+Passive Evesedropping
+Drop
+Delay
+out of order delivering
+Forged control packets

+# Exam

+Concise anwser